Owen Wilson and the Gang Return for Another Race Around the Track

 |Siddeley gets his own sequel!|

 While not as spectacular a success as Disney probably expected, this one still will entertain and, more importantly for some, it made money.
-Give it a whirl if you liked the first film.
+Give "Cars 2" a whirl if you liked the first film, or even if you just want a fun ride with amiable cars.